Super Smash Bros. Ultimate: Downloadable content

-The development of Fighters Pass Volume 2 was heavily affected by the COVID-19 pandemic in 2020.
-Due to stay-at-home orders in Japan, Sakurai and his development team had to work remotely.
-According to Daniel Kaplan of Mojang Studios, early discussions between Nintendo and Microsoft including Minecraft content in the Super Smash Bros. series had begun roughly five years prior to Steve's addition into the game.
-The character's inclusion required the development team to rework every stage in the game in order to accommodate Steve's gameplay mechanics.
-Sakurai had wanted to include Sora from Kingdom Hearts in the game because Sora was the top fighter requested for Nintendo 3DS and Wii U in the 2015 fan vote, but initially thought the legality around the intellectual property with Disney would be insurmountable, and thus they had originally planned for only five fighters in the second pass.
+The development of Fighters Pass Volume 2 was heavily affected by the COVID-19 pandemic in 2020, as due to stay-at-home orders in Japan, Sakurai and his development team had to work remotely.
+According to Daniel Kaplan of Mojang Studios, early discussions between Nintendo and Microsoft about including Minecraft content in the Super Smash Bros. series had begun roughly five years prior to Steve's addition into the game.
+The character's inclusion required the development team to rework every stage in the game to accommodate Steve's gameplay mechanics.
+Sakurai had wanted to include Sora from Kingdom Hearts in the game because he was the top fighter requested for Nintendo 3DS and Wii U in the 2015 fan vote.
+However, they initially thought that the legality surrounding the intellectual property with Disney would be insurmountable, and originally planned for only five fighters in the second pass.
 However, Sakurai met a Disney representative at an award venue, which facilitated the start of negotiations for Sora's inclusion.
 Nintendo, Disney, and Square Enix saw towards including Sora in the game and overseeing all aspects related to his inclusion, with several limitations and guidelines they were required to follow.
-The Sora Challenger Pack featured a promotional tie-in with the 2020 rhythm game Kingdom Hearts: Melody of Memory: players with Melody of Memory save data on their Nintendo Switch would unlock the music track "Dearly Beloved -Swing Version-" for use in Ultimate.
+The Sora Challenger Pack featured a promotional tie-in with the 2020 rhythm game Kingdom Hearts: Melody of Memory: players with Melody of Memory save data on their Nintendo Switch would unlock the music track "Dearly Beloved (Swing Version)".